Low-Latency CMAF for Live Streaming at ScaleMarch 6, 2019

 - Encoders: Anevia, GPAC Licensing, Cisco, Harmonic, Mediaexcel

 - CDNs: Akamai, Fastly, Amazon Cloudfront

 - Players: Bitmovin, CastLabs, JW Player, NexStreaming, THEOPlayer, Akamai, hls.js

-What’s more, Wowza is expanding our supported formats to include CMAF this year.
-Enroll in our early access program to take advantage of this emerging technology.
+What’s more, Wowza is expanding our supported formats to include CMAF and Apple Low-Latency HLS.